JohnHexCarter/rust-f-to-c/README.md

 This is a simple Fahrenheit to Celcius (and vice versa) calculator while learning Rust.
 This is the "homework" from [The Rust Programming Language book](https://doc.rust-lang.org/stable/book/).

+Added the same loop structure from the Fibbonacci calculator and I guess I got it all working on the first try.
+Hooray!